 Step 1 – Determine the Type of Clog

 The first step in clearing a shower drain clog is to determine what caused it in the first place.
-Lots of things end up going down the shower drain that can cause severe clogs and/or obstructions.
+Shower drain obstructions come in many shapes, forms, and materials.
 Some of the most common causes of shower drain clogs include:

 - Soap scum and skin cells